Book Now

 Sales

-A.J., a.k.a.
-Amanda Jo, went on her first trip at the tender age of 6 weeks and hasn’t stopped traveling since.
-AJ spent most of her childhood summers, with her family, exploring the National Parks, small towns, and out-of-the way places in the western and mid-western United States.
-She has an easier time telling you where she hasn’t been in the U.S., as opposed to where she has been.
+A.J., also known as Amanda Jo, went on her first trip at the tender age of 6 weeks and hasn’t stopped traveling since.
+A.J. spent most of her childhood summers with her family, exploring the National Parks, small towns, and out-of-the-way places in the western and mid-western United States.
+She finds it easier to tell you where she hasn’t been in the U.S., as opposed to where she has been.
 She spent three seasons working at a small luxury guest ranch in Wyoming and enjoys sharing her knowledge of the West.

 small-Chat-Phone-icon